Nischint007/barba-js-overlay-transition-02/README.md

 Instead of animating the page container directly, we use a **full-screen overlay (`#transition`)** to control the transition.

-💡 This is closer to how real-world websites handle transitions:
+💡 This approach:

-* Content stays untouched
+* Keeps page content untouched
-* Animation runs on a separate layer
+* Runs animation on a separate layer
-* More flexibility for future effects
+* Makes transitions more scalable and flexible

 ---